L1ght5t0rm/JinjaShip/README_en.md

 ## JinjaShip
 Jinja2 template injection, route injection memory backdoor

+Route injection memory backdoor is a fileless web backdoor technology that achieves in-memory persistence by dynamically adding malicious routes to Jinja2 templates, enabling remote command and code execution capability without writing code to disk files.

+This project can be used after the attacker obtains the server-side template `exec` function invocation method.
+By executing code to directly control the functions within `flask.current_app.before_request_funcs` of Jinja2 templates, it achieves dynamic registration of malicious routes and implements memory backdoor injection.

 ### Usage
   **Engliash** | [Chinese](README.md)

+Injection method see **end of document**

 #### Parameter Passing
 You can pass commands or code to be executed on the target machine via GET, POST, or UA methods as parameters